Disney World Essentials: What to Pack in Your Disney Day Bag

 Personal Items

-You can pretty much count on needing all of the following convenience items at least once during every family excursion.
+You can pretty much count on needing all of the following personal items at least once during any family vacation.

 - Mini first-aid kit.
 Be prepared to mend after slips, trips, falls, and blisters!